 Instead, I thought about how I tend to use my fabric.

-I am a scrappy quilter so I reach for the smaller pieces more often and the larger pieces less frequently.
+I am a scrappy quilter so I reach for the small pieces of fabric more often and the larger pieces less frequently.

 So in order to store my fabric in a way that won’t cause a big mess down the line when I pull things out to use, I chose to treat my larger and smaller pieces of fabric differently.

-So for my larger pieces of fabric – which I am calling a half yard (half metre) or more I chose to fold these fabrics to fit my shelves (see below for what I did with the smaller pieces).
+So for my larger pieces of fabric – which I am calling a half yard (half metre) or more, I thought it would be a good idea to fold these fabrics to fit my shelves (see below for what I did with the smaller scraps).

 To fold these larger pieces – anything up to 3 or 4 yards (I don’t tend to buy full bolts of fabric) – I cut a piece of cardboard the size of my shelves.

 This means the cardboard was the same width and depth as where I wanted the fabric to go.

 I then folded the fabric with raw edges in until it was the same width as the cardboard and then rolled the fabric around the cardboard until it formed a rectangle the size of my shelf (see video above if you can’t picture this!).

 I then removed the cardboard by pulling it gently out of the side of the fabric and placed these larger pieces in a stack on the shelf.